rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 On Windows, download the installer, `Rancher.Desktop.Setup.2.0.0-alpha.1.msi`, and run it.
-Install WSL2 first if you have not already; 2.0 runs its Linux VM through WSL2, just as Rancher Desktop does.
+Install WSL2 first if you have not already; 2.0 runs its Linux VM through WSL2, just as Rancher Desktop 1.x does.

-On Linux, install from our RPM or DEB repositories or run the AppImage, the same channels as Rancher Desktop.
+On Linux, install from our RPM or DEB repositories, or run the AppImage, similar to the channels used for Rancher Desktop 1.x.

 The first time you launch the app, it sets up the backend and downloads the VM image, which can take a while on a slow connection.
 After that the app is